SumoLogic/sumologic-documentation/docs/contributing/remove-doc.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-When you delete a document, its URL is also deleted.
+When you delete a doc, its URL is also deleted.
 Visiting the old URL will return a `404 - Page Not Found` error, which negatively impacts customer experience and can damage our SEO.

 To prevent this, create a 301 redirect.
 Follow these steps to ensure a smooth transition and maintain the health of our docs site.